 If you or a loved one has been injured, it is crucial to speak with a Las Vegas truck accident lawyer; you may be entitled to receive compensation for your injuries.
 Call or fill out our attorney contact form for a free consultation.
-The knowledgeable team at De Castroverde Accident & Injury Lawyers will fight to get you the compensation you deserve.
+The knowledgeable De Castroverde Accident & Injury Lawyers team will fight to get you the compensation you deserve.

 The Federal Motor Carrier Safety Administration (FMCSA) reported that from 2018 to 2019:

 Car and truck accidents that resulted in fatalities were typically caused by inattention, speeding, impairment, or failure to yield the right-of-way.